mecid/mecid.github.io/_posts/2024-09-24-mastering-container-views-in-swiftui-basics.md

 ![carousel](/public/container1.png)

-Another new API allows us to access child views by index instead of iterating them using the *Group* view.
+Another new API allows us to access child views by index instead of iterating them using the *ForEach* view.

 ```swift
 struct Magazine<Content: View>: View {